peacemakr-io/peacemakr-cli/README.md

 </p>

 # Peacemakr E2E-Encryption-as-a-Service CLI
-Peacemakr's E2E-Encryption-as-a-Service CLI simplify your data security with E2E-Encryption service and automated key lifecycle management.
+Peacemakr's E2E-Encryption-as-a-Service CLI simplifies your data security with E2E-Encryption service and automated key lifecycle management.

 You can easily encrypt your data without worrying about backward compatibility, cross platform portability, or changing security requirements.